shyamgj1900/tp/docs/DeveloperGuide.md

 ![Bus Route Class Diagram](assets/images/BusRouteClassDiagram.png)

-The `Route` class is the class which facilitates the checking and giving the appropriate bus routes if any.
+The `Route` class is the class which facilitates the finding of a bus route if any.
+The `Route` class helps to check whether there are direct, indirect or alternate routes between the 2 user given bus stops.
+The `Route` class has an association with the `Location` and `Graph` classes.
+The `Graph` class is responsible for building the connected directed graph by adding the appropriate edges and helps to check whether any 2 vertices in the graph have a path using BFS.
-The `Route` helps to check whether there are direct, indirect or alternate routes between the 2 user given bus stops.
-The `Route` class has an association with `Location` and `Graph` classes.
-The `Graph` class is responsible to for building the connected directed graph and check whether any 2 vertices in the graph have a path using BFS.
 The `Location` class helps to convert the user given bus stop name into bus stop numbers which correspond to the numbers in the connected graph of the bus route.
 The `Location` class has a dependency with `Route` as it invokes the static method `readTextFromFile()`.

 ### Command Execution